 Each manuscript should be submitted on white A4 paper.
 The fully justified text should be formatted in two parallel columns, each 8.25 cm wide, and separated by a space of 0.63 cm.
 Left, right, and bottom margins should be 1.9 cm. and the top margin 2.5 cm.
 The font for the main body of the text should be Times 10 pt with interlinear spacing of 11 pt.
 Articles must be between a minimum of 4 and a maximum of 8 pages in length, regardless of the mode of presentation (oral or poster ).

 Please do not include page numbers in your article.

 The title of the article is in Times 14 pt boldface, and should appear in the centre of the page, 3 cm from the top.
-All the initials of each content word of the title are to be capitalised.
+All the initials of each content word of the title MUST BE capitalised.

 The authors’ data are centred under the title, in the following format:

 There should be no spaces left between paragraphs.

 Level 1 headings should be capitalised in the same way as the main title, and centred within the column.
 The font used is Times 12 boldface.
 There should also be a space of 12 pt between the title and the preceding section, and a space of 3 pt between the title and the text following it.